These are the only things you need to do to effectively market your home:

 Value of Obtaining Showing Agent Feedback

 We urge our clients to take feedback with a grain of salt, and not to spend a lot of energy on it.
 Sellers already know the shortcomings of their home.
-If your home has a shortcoming that’s easy to fix it, then fix it.
+If your home has a shortcoming that’s easy to fix, then fix it.
 If it can’t be fixed, then you need to wait for a buyer who doesn’t care, or reduce your price to compensate for the shortcoming.
 Some things are just a matter of preference or taste, and the feedback doesn’t help.
 The most meaningful feedback is how many showings and offers you are getting.

 In non-CSS areas, calling to obtain feedback from agents who have shown a home is another thing that many listing agents do that doesn’t make any difference.
 Sellers whose homes are overpriced are the most likely to obsess over getting feedback.
 They are typically fishing for answers about why their home isn’t selling (other than price).

 Why 6% listing agents like to call showing agents for feedback:

 - Listing agent hopes their client will get the impression something is being done to help justify their 6% commission.

 - Agent just does it because early in their career they were taught that’s what listing agents are supposed to do.

 - Gives lonely agents someone to talk to.

 The actual result of sellers calling buyers’ agents for feedback:

 - Occasionally satisfies the curiosity of the seller.